-Jesse von Doom and his non-profit organization CASH Music build free and open tools to help musicians promote and sell their work.
-The goal is to use open source to explore new models and allow musicians to find their own paths to sustainable careers on an open web.
+Jesse von Doom’s fellowship focus was building free and open tools to help musicians promote and sell their work.
+His goal is to use open source to explore new models and allow musicians to find their own paths to sustainable careers on an open web.
+He did so through his non-profit organization https://cashmusic.org/ and their education initiative https://watt.cashmusic.org/.

 Twice a year we award a number of small grants to a collection of social change agents, no strings attached, in support of their work.
 We call these Flash Grants and recipients are selected based on nominations from our Fellows.
 Each award is worth $5,000.